Gettysburg National Military Park Museum & Visitor Center

 2021 - present

 Partnered with the National Park Service to raise funds and make the Culp's Hill site more accessible to visitors.
-The rehabilitation project will open up sightlines, add more interpretive signage and construct a new trail from near the 150th New York Infantry monument to Forbes Rock.
+The rehabilitation project opened sightlines, added more interpretive signage and constructed a new trail from near the 150th New York Infantry monument to Forbes Rock.

 Children of Gettysburg 1863